awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL_Partitions.md

 ```

 The parameters are as follows:
 + `p_parent_table` – The parent partitioned table\.
-This table must already exist and be fully qualified including the schema\.
+This table must already exist and be fully qualified, including the schema\.
 + `p_control` – The column on which the partitioning is to be based\.
-The data type must be integer or time\-based\.
+The data type must be an integer or time\-based\.
-+ `p_type` – The type is either native or partman\.
-You typically use the native type for its performance improvements and flexibility\.
-The partman type relies on inheritance\.
++ `p_type` – The type is either `'native'` or `'partman'`\.
+You typically use the `native` type for its performance improvements and flexibility\.
+The `partman` type relies on inheritance\.
 + `p_interval` – The time interval or integer range for each partition\.
-Example values include daily, hourly, and so on\.
+Example values include `daily`, hourly, and so on\.
 + `p_premake` – The number of partitions to create in advance to support new inserts\.

-For a complete description of the `create_parent` function, see [Creation Functions](https://github.com/pgpartman/pg_partman/blob/master/doc/pg_partman.md#user-content-creation-functions) in the pg\_partman documentation\.
+For a complete description of the `create_parent` function, see [Creation Functions](https://github.com/pgpartman/pg_partman/blob/master/doc/pg_partman.md#user-content-creation-functions) in the `pg_partman` documentation\.

 ## Configuring partition maintenance using the run\_maintenance\_proc function<a name="PostgreSQL_Partitions.run_maintenance_proc"></a>

 You can run partition maintenance operations to automatically create new partitions, detach partitions, or remove old partitions\.
-Partition maintenance relies on the `run_maintenance_proc` function of pg\_partman and the `pg_cron` extension, which initiates an internal scheduler\.
+Partition maintenance relies on the `run_maintenance_proc` function of the `pg_partman` extension and the `pg_cron` extension, which initiates an internal scheduler\.
 The `pg_cron` scheduler automatically executes SQL statements, functions, and procedures defined in your databases\.

 The following example uses the `events` table example created in [Enabling the pg\_partman extensionConfiguring partition maintenance using the run\_maintenance\_proc function](#PostgreSQL_Partitions.enable) to set partition maintenance operations to run automatically\.
+As a prerequisite, add `pg_cron` to the `shared_preload_libraries` parameter in the DB instance's parameter group\.

 ```
--- Prerequisite: add pg_cron to the shared_preload_libraries parameter in the DB instance's parameter group.

 CREATE EXTENSION pg_cron;

 UPDATE partman.part_config